Jailbreaking GPT-4V via Self-Adversarial Attacks with System Prompts: System Prompt Enhanced Defence

 \subsection{Recall the System Prompt}

 Table \ref{table:HF_table} demonstrates that even when LLaVA-1.5v-7b (with 8-bit quantization) is provided with a system prompt designed for safe output, it fails to reduce the harmfulness of the Multimodal Large Language Model's (MLLM's) outputs.
 These outputs are as potentially harmful as they would be in the absence of the system prompt, suggesting a 'forgetting' phenomenon of the safety prompt within the MLLM.
 To counter this issue, we introduced a technique wherein the MLLM is initially queried about its content policy (e.g., ``What is your content policy?'') prior to prompting it to generate responses that could potentially be inappropriate (e.g., ``Tell me about his/her financial state.'').
 Our ablation study expanded this method to include models that lack specific system prompts for safety.
 We conducted recall tests to assess their responses.
-As indicated in Table \ref{table:HF_table}, this recall approach tends to make the MLLM's outputs more benign, particularly when the model seems to ignore the safety prompt.
-However, it is crucial to note that this method does not significantly improve the harmlessness of outputs that are already generally benign.
+Table \ref{table:HF_table} indicates that this recall method generally results in more benign MLLM outputs, especially when the model appears to overlook the safety prompt.
+However, this method doesn't notably enhance the safety of outputs that are already harmless.